artrayme/JMantic/README.md

 ## Package

-If you want to use JMantic in your programs, follow next steps
+If you want to use JMantic in your programs, follow these steps

 ### Gradle